Condition Care Guide

 Need to decide if we want to mention pulmonary edema, where CHF has gotten so bad that fluid has built up to a dangerous point in the lungs requiring urgent / emergent intervention.

-The most important thing that can be done for heart failure is prevent it in the first place by following healthy diet and lifestyle measures throughout your life.
+The most important thing that can be done for congestive heart failure is prevent it in the first place by following healthy diet and lifestyle measures throughout your life.
 Treatment of established congestive heart failure focuses on keeping the disease from worsening.
 This means controlling blood pressure via lifestyle measures such as diet and exercise, or with medication if diet and exercise don’t help.
 Drugs may be prescribed to slow the progression of the disease by improving the heart’s ability to pump blood, decreasing stress on the heart and preventing fluid retention (which can lead to pulmonary edema, a condition in which fluid retention in the lungs has become so severe that emergency intervention is required).
 These medications may include ACE-inhibitors, beta blockers, digoxin, diuretics and, if needed, anticoagulants to thin the blood.
 Individuals with heart failure should avoid taking non-steroidal anti-inflammatory drugs, most antiarrhythmic agents unless absolutely necessary (often used to help correct abnormalities in the rhythm and rate of the heartbeat), most calcium antagonists, decongestants (they make the heart work harder) and antacids containing sodium, which can cause fluid retention.

 What therapies does Dr. Weil recommend for congestive heart failure?